-By pipping the usual winners of football’s individual awards, Lionel Messi and Cristiano Ronaldo, to the 2020 edition of The Best FIFA Men’s Player, Robert Lewandowski was given recognition for a truly outstanding year.
-The winner by a clear margin in a vote of media representatives and national team coaches and captains, Lewandowski was rewarded, aged 32, for his record of 47 goals in 44 games for club and country, making him the top goalscorer across the calendar year for any European top-flight club.
-In an era dominated by Messi and Ronaldo, the award represents deserved acclaim for Lewandowski, who has been the leading scorer for his team – first Borussia Dortmund and then Bayern Munich – in every season between 2011 and 2020.
-His fine form has extended into 2021, too.
+By beating the usual winners of football’s individual awards, Lionel Messi and Cristiano Ronaldo, to the 2020 edition of The Best FIFA Men’s Player, Robert Lewandowski was given recognition for a truly outstanding year.
+The winner, in December 2020, by a clear margin in a vote of media representatives and national team coaches and captains, Lewandowski was rewarded, aged 32, for his record of 47 goals in 44 games for club and country, making him the top goalscorer across the calendar year for any European top-flight club.
+In an era dominated by Messi and Ronaldo, the award represents deserved acclaim for Lewandowski, who has been the leading scorer for his team – first Borussia Dortmund and then Bayern Munich – in every season between 2011 and 2021.

-Bayern head coach Hansi Flick is under no illusions about the striker’s value to his team.
+Bayern's then-head coach Hansi Flick is under no illusions about the striker’s value.
 “Lewy is, on one side, very important on the pitch,” Flick said.
 “But also, he is in the inner circle of the squad.
 He is a very important player whose point of view truly counts.”

 Lewandowski is the perfect all-round striker.
 The volume of goals he scores is what sets him apart as truly elite, but it is by no means his only strength.
 He is creative, selfless (below), hard-working, and as happy coming deep for the ball as he is running in behind and shooting at goal.
 The fact he has been so effective under so many different coaches with such different playing styles – from Jürgen Klopp’s gegenpressing at Dortmund to Pep Guardiola’s relentless possession – speaks volumes about the breadth of his talents.